-- Termination by funded program (grantee).
-The funded program may terminate the contract at any time during the contract period by providing notice to the division.
+- Termination by funded program (subrecipient).
+The subrecipient may terminate the contract at any time during the contract period by providing notice to the division.

 - Termination by department.
-The department (CVAD) may terminate a contract with a ten-day notice when the funded program or any of its subcontractors fail to comply with the funding award stipulations, standards or conditions.
+The department (CVAD) may terminate a contract when the subrecipient or any of its subcontractors fail to comply with the funding award stipulations, standards or conditions.
 The department may terminate, or reduce a contract when there is a reduction of funds by executive order or otherwise.

 - Program’s performance or non-performance of a contract entered into, or violation of these rules.

-- Program’s activities with subcontractors and all other third parties, or any other act or omission by a Program, its agents, officers, and employees.
+- Program’s activities with subcontractors and all other third parties, or any other act or omission by a subrecipient, its agents, officers, and employees.
 [Administrative Rule 61—9.64(13)]

 Grant Orientation Workshops

-The VSS staff will determine if and when an orientation workshop is to be held for funded programs.
-A Grant Orientation Workshop is an opportunity for VSS staff to provide an overview of certified assurances, contract stipulations, fiscal forms and performance reports.
-The Orientation Workshop may be held in person or through a webinar service.
-The VSS staff provides technical assistance on the various forms, reports and procedures throughout the contract period.
+CVAD often hosts grant orientation workshops.
+A grant orientation workshop is an opportunity for VSS staff to provide an overview of certified assurances, contract stipulations, fiscal forms and performance reports.
+The orientation workshop may be held in person or online.
+CVAD provides technical assistance on the various forms, reports and procedures throughout the contract period.